JohnAlbin/zen-grids/README.txt

                             // each side of each column.

   .container {
-    @include zen-grid-container;  // Define the container for your grid items.
+    @include zen-grid-container();  // Define the container for your grid items.
   }

   $zen-column-count: 12;  // Set the number of grid columns to use in this media